Some of the numbers presented in this website may not be the most recent available

 None

-Executive power is vested in UK monarch exercised by a Commissioner who is Governor of the Falkland Islands.
+Executive power is vested in the UK monarch exercised by a Commissioner who is Governor of the Falkland Islands.

 As there are no permanent inhabitants there is no legislative council and no elections are held.